BioinformaticsToolsmith/EnhancerTracker/README.md

-# EnhancerSniffer
+# EnhancerTracker
-EnhancerSniffer is a computation tool for assessing the similarity among three sequences taking into account their enhancer activities.
+EnhancerTracker is a computation tool for assessing the similarity among three sequences taking into account their enhancer activities.
 This repository contains multiple notebooks and scripts in Python that are used for our tool.
-EnhancerSniffer uses an ensemble of deep convolutional neural network classifiers.
+EnhancerTracker uses an ensemble of deep convolutional neural network classifiers.
 These classifiers are trained on the FANTOM5 Project dataset (transcribed human enhancers).

-EnhancerSniffer utilizes a processed FANTOM5 dataset (Enhancer) and four datasets that are sampled from the human genome (assembly HG38): LR, LNR, LGR, LGNR.
+EnhancerTracker utilizes a processed FANTOM5 dataset (Enhancer) and four datasets that are sampled from the human genome (assembly HG38): LR, LNR, LGR, LGNR.

 ## Files

 create_dir.sh

-Creates the multiple directories that are required for running EnhancerSniffer.
+Creates the multiple directories that are required for running EnhancerTracker.

 FantomData.ipynb: